 How to Master the Art of Making the Perfect Cup of Coffee

-How to Master the Art of Making the Perfect Cup of Coffee is all about getting the right level of extraction for the roast level you have.
+How to Master the Art of Making the Perfect Cup of Coffee is about getting the right recipe (level of extraction) for your roast level.

-You can easily and quickly make better coffee by measuring the density.
+You can easily and quickly make better coffee using recipes on this site.

 Don’t waste half the bag of beans trying to make a nice cup of coffee.